Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 How to Document Iranian Assets Compliantly

-Bank statements: Iranian bank statements can be submitted to demonstrate savings, even though the funds are not immediately transferable due to SWIFT restrictions.
+Bank statements: Iranian bank statements can help demonstrate wealth and source of funds, even though the funds may not be immediately transferable due to SWIFT restrictions.
 Have the statements officially translated through the Judiciary/MFA chain or NAATI.
-The DHA understands that funds in Iranian accounts are not immediately accessible but treats them as evidence of overall financial standing.

 Property deeds (Sanad-e Malekat): If you own property in Iran, translated property deeds with current assessed value (or a recent valuation from a certified Iranian property appraiser) demonstrate net asset worth.
 These require the same authentication chain as other Iranian documents.